n4demo/learn-to-containerise/docker-apps/windows/asp-net-webforms-simple/readme.md

 # ASP.NET. .Net Framework (Windows)

+## This example shows how published (unchanged) ASP.NET Webforms files can be copied into the default wwwroot folder in a container and executed.

 1. Switch to run Windows Containers by right clicking Docker (Whale) icon in system tray - Switch to Windows containers

 ### Containers feature is disabled.
 For older versions of Windows that predates WSL2, enable it using the PowerShell script (in an administrative PowerShell) and restart your computer before using Docker Desktop: